alexdenne/battalion/original/cards/index.md

       When Rocket Mage enters play, destroy 1 enemy tower.

       Chaos x1
-      When Chaos Mage enters play, reveal the top two cards from the trick library and resolve them immediately in any order
+      When Chaos Mage enters play, reveal the top 2 cards from the trick library and resolve them immediately in any order

       Fireball x1
-      When Fireball Mage enters play, deal 2 damage to any army.
+      When Fireball Mage enters play, deal 2 damage to 1 enemy army.

       Poison Mage x1
-      When Poison Mage enters play, place poison onto an enemy army.
+      When Poison Mage enters play, place poison onto 1 enemy army.

       Earthquake x1
       When Earthquake Mage enters play, destroy half of a target army (rounded down).